• Home

 3 Merrion Way, Leeds LS2 8BT

 If you like Japanese food then you’ll love Blue Sakura!
-Slightly different to other Japanese restaurants in Leeds, Blue Sakura serve tapas style dishes so it’s more of a social dining experience.
+Slightly different to other Japanese and vegan restaurants in Leeds, Blue Sakura serve tapas-style dishes so it’s more of a social dining experience.
 All orders are placed via a touch screen at the table and they have a vegan menu which is more extensive than most we’ve seen!
-There’s Miso soup, sushi, salads, gyoza, tempura, stir fries, noodles and more.
+There’s Miso soup, sushi, salads, gyoza, tempura, stir-fries, noodles and more.
 If spice is your thing then be sure to order the Lao Gan Ma Tofu with a side of steamed rice or udon noodles.
 Yum!

 Knave’s Kitchen